 - Personalized.
-The Flexible Option recognizes and rewards prior learning by giving you the opportunity to pass assessments using knowledge you already have.
+The Flexible Option gives you the opportunity to pass assessments using knowledge you already have.
 You study only the material you need to master and never spend time or money revisiting things you already know.
-In addition, an Academic Success Coach will work with you to customize your learning plan based on your knowledge and goals.

-- Self-paced.
-Take assessments whenever you are ready.
+- At Your Own Pace.
+Take assessments whenever you are ready – there are no deadlines or live log-on times .
 Practice first to make sure.
 As soon as you prove mastery, you receive credit and move on, without having to wait for the next lesson or semester.
 Move quickly through material you know or take more time if you need it.

 - Supportive.
 Receive personalized mentoring and advising from an Academic Success Coach who will help you prepare for assessments and point you to learning resources you need to succeed, such as textbooks, web pages, and even free online resources offered by other universities.

 - Skills-based.
 You make progress by passing assessments that show you have mastered the skills essential to your degree—not by accumulating credit hours, either in the classroom or online.